 Once I reached the snowy top, I was rewarded with stunning views of the valley.
 I just stood there, on my own, catching my breath and feeling so grateful for the opportunity to be here.

-I wanted to go across the mountains, but when I tried to climb higher, the road got too sloppy and after slipping a few times, I decided to turn back.
+I wanted to go across the mountains, but when I tried to climb higher, the road got too sloppy and after slipping over a few times, I decided to turn back.

 A note to myself to get a pair of proper hiking boots as I can see myself doing more hiking in this country.